 Fashion & Architecture join Zaha Hadid Foundation

-In January, a cohort of Ravensbourne University London final-year BA (Hons) Fashion and BA (Hons) Architecture students took part in the longstanding cross-disciplinary partnership between Architecture and the Zaha Hadid Foundation (ZHF), working on an ambitious live brief that culminated in a public exhibition.
+In January, a cohort of Ravensbourne University London final-year students from the Department of Architecture and the Department of Fashion took part in the longstanding cross-disciplinary partnership with the Zaha Hadid Foundation (ZHF), working on an ambitious live design brief that culminated in a public exhibition at the Foundation.

-In this exciting and collaborative project, Architecture students were tasked with designing a space that explores how a person connects to their clothing.
-Fashion students then responded by developing concepts that examined how individuals experience clothing within that spatial environment.
+In this exciting and collaborative project, Architecture students were tasked with designing a space that explores how an individual connects to their clothing and how architecture can generate creative responses to the way that clothes are stored and celebrated.
+Fashion students responded by developing concepts that examined how individuals experience clothing within that spatial environment.
 Each student selected one of three Space x Concept narratives to guide their work:

 Public exhibition × An art piece